Find a college program

 I am a performer and want to keep playing in the orchestra.
 But I also have an interest in learning about the administrative side of things.
 How can I begin?

 Get involved with committees and non-performance activities that the orchestra does so that you can learn how these aspects of the orchestra work.
-Look into taking the League’s Essentials of Orchestra Management seminar offered each January in New York City.
+Look into taking the League’s Essentials of Orchestra Management seminar.

 I’m a performing orchestral musician.
 Is it possible to keep playing my instrument and also have a job working for an orchestra behind the scenes?